oliver-la/valet-neutral/readme.md

 ## Installation

-> :warning: Valet+ requires macOS and [Homebrew](https://brew.sh/).
+> :warning: ValetN requires [Homebrew](https://brew.sh/), both for macOS and Linux. (yes, Linux is also supported by now!)
 Before installation, you should make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.
+Also make sure you don't have a local DNS server occupying the DNS port.

 1. Install or update [Homebrew](https://brew.sh/) to the latest version using `brew update`.
 3. Add the Homebrew PHP tap for Valet+ via `brew tap henkrehorst/php`.
 3. Install PHP 7.2 using Homebrew via `brew install valet-php@7.2`.
 4. Install Composer using Homebrew via `brew install composer`.
-5. Install Valet+ with Composer via `composer global require weprovide/valet-plus`.
+5. Install ValetN with Composer via `composer global require xama5/valet-neutral`.
 6. Add `export PATH="$PATH:$HOME/.composer/vendor/bin"` to `.bash_profile` (for bash) or `.zshrc` (for zsh) depending on your shell (`echo $SHELL`)
 7. Run the `valet fix` command.
 This will check for common issues preventing Valet+ from installing.
 8. Run the `valet install` command.
-Optionally add `--with-mariadb` to use MariaDB instead of MySQL This will configure and install Valet+ and DnsMasq, and register Valet's daemon to launch when your system starts.
+Optionally add `--with-mariadb` to use MariaDB instead of MySQL This will configure and install ValetN and DnsMasq, and register Valet's daemon to launch when your system starts.
-9. Once Valet+ is installed, try pinging any `*.test` domain on your terminal using a command such as `ping -c1 foobar.test`.
-If Valet+ is installed correctly you should see this domain responding on `127.0.0.1`.
+9. Once ValetN is installed, try pinging any `*.test` domain on your terminal using a command such as `ping -c1 foobar.test`.
+If ValetN is installed correctly you should see this domain responding on `127.0.0.1`.
 If not you might have to restart your system.
 Especially when coming from the Dinghy (docker) solution.

-> :information_source: Valet+ will automatically start its daemon each time your machine boots.
-There is no need to run `valet start` or `valet install` ever again once the initial Valet+ installation is complete.
+> :information_source: ValetN will automatically start its daemon each time your machine boots.
+There is no need to run `valet start` or `valet install` ever again once the initial ValetN installation is complete.

-> :information_source: To update Valet+ to the latest version use the `composer global require weprovide/valet-plus` command in your terminal.
-After upgrading, it is good practice to run the `valet install` command so Valet+ can make additional upgrades to your configuration files if necessary.
+> :information_source: To update ValetN to the latest version use the `composer global require xama5/valet-neutral` command in your terminal.
+After upgrading, it is good practice to run the `valet install` command so ValetN can make additional upgrades to your configuration files if necessary.

 ### Serving sites

-Once Valet+ is installed, you're ready to start serving sites.
-Valet+ provides a command to help you serve your sites: `valet park`.
+Once ValetN is installed, you're ready to start serving sites.
+ValetN provides a command to help you serve your sites: `valet park`.
 Which will register the current working directory as projects root.
 Generally this directory is `~/sites`.

 1. Create a `sites` directory: `mkdir ~/sites`
 2. `cd ~/sites`